dchiu1998/K-Means-Customer-Data-Classification/README.md

 # K-Means-Customer-Data-Classification
-Import a customer dataset with 3 features and run the unsupervised learning algorithm to classify the data.
+A self implemented K-means clustering program.
+Classify a customer dataset with 3 features using the unsupervised learning algorithm.

+Have the customer.csv file in the same directory and run the program.
+Choose the number of clusters (K), and type of initialization (Kmeans or Kmeans++) from the main method.
+Returns the clusters and plot of clusters after classification is complete.